ory/sdk/clients/client/ruby/docs/FrontendApi.md

   return_to: 'return_to_example', # String | The URL to return the browser to after the flow was completed.
   login_challenge: 'login_challenge_example', # String | Ory OAuth 2.0 Login Challenge.
 If set will cooperate with Ory OAuth2 and OpenID to act as an OAuth2 server / OpenID Provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/registration?login_challenge=abcde`).
 This feature is compatible with Ory Hydra when not running on the Ory Network.
   after_verification_return_to: 'after_verification_return_to_example', # String | The URL to return the browser to after the verification flow was completed.
 After the registration flow is completed, the user will be sent a verification email.
 Upon completing the verification flow, this URL will be used to override the default `selfservice.flows.verification.after.default_redirect_to` value.
-  organization: 'organization_example' # String | An optional organization ID that should be used to register this user.
+  organization: 'organization_example', # String | An optional organization ID that should be used to register this user.
 This parameter is only effective in the Ory Network.
+  identity_schema: 'identity_schema_example' # String | An optional identity schema to use for the registration flow.
 }

 begin